JacobMonks/Software_Notes/Airflow/Apache_Airflow.md

 - EmptyOperator
 - BashOperator - executes a bash command.
-- PythonOperator - calls a Python function (it's preferred to use the @task decorator instead)
+- PythonOperator - calls a Python function (it's preferred to use the @task decorator instead).
 - EmailOperator - sends an email.

 There are also many community-created Operators you can install: